sgsellan/coms-4160-bounding-volume-hierarchy/README.md

 ### Blacklist

 Do not use or look at any of the following functions.
-Work out geometric derivations by hand rather than googling for a solution.
-Always cite online references as per academic honesty policies.
+Try to always work out geometric derivations by hand first before googling for a solution, and try to look for *mathematical* solutions and implement those instead of directly googling for code.
+**Always** cite online
+references as per academic honesty policies.

  - `Eigen::AlignedBox`